sermatec-opensource/sermatec-inverter/CONTRIBUTING.md

 You are always welcome to contribute new features.
 Please open an issue so others know you are working on the problem, fork the project, create a branch with a descriptive name and after your code is ready, open a pull request.
 Please describe the changes well in the pull request, so it can be merged as soon as possible.

 ## Translating field names
-If your preffered language is not supported, do not worry, adding support is very easy.
+If your preferred language is not supported, do not worry, adding support is very easy.
 Just copy the English translation file (`en.csv` in `src/sermatec_inverter/translations` folder), name the new file according to [ISO 639 two-letter code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) and translate values in the second column!